 The purity of recombinant histidine-tagged proteins can often be increased by washing with binding buffer containing as high a concentration of imidazole as possible.
 However, care must be taken not to use a wash concentration of imidazole that causes elution of the histidine-tagged protein.
 To obtain highest purity, first determine the optimal concentration of imidazole for sample loading, washing and elution.
-This can be done by eluting with a linear or stepwise gradient of imidazole from 20 to 500 mM, and testing fractions by SDS-PAGE and/or Western blotting for the presence of target protein and impurities.
-See Chapter 6 Optimization, on page 16.
+This can be done by eluting with a linear or stepwise gradient of imidazole from 20 to 500 mM, and testing fractions for the presence of target protein and impurities.
+See Chapter 9 Optimization, on page 19.